guilhermegarcia/typst_tutorial/README.md

 ### Part 6

-- Where to go from here
+- Where to go from here?
 - Text editors
 - CLI (Terminal) and PNG outputs